Spring 2025 Courses

 Fiction is one of the few experiences where loneliness can be both confronted and relieved.
 Drugs, movies where stuff blows up, loud parties — all these chase away loneliness by making me forget my name’s Dave and I live in a one-by-one box of bone no other party can penetrate or know.
 Fiction, poetry, music, really deep serious sex, and, in various ways, religion — these are the places where loneliness is countenanced, stared down, transfigured, treated.”- David Foster Wallace

-Questions that we will explore but are not limited to: how do writers begin a larger project and find the motivation to finish a 300+ page opus?
-What are the best ways to overcome “writer’s block?”
-How do we create and sustain a thriving literary community?
-Within a stylistical, literary, and ethical context, what should we be aspiring to, as practitioners of long-form fiction or nonfiction, and how can we be successful in breaking into the writing industry?
+Questions that we will explore but are not limited to: how do we craft compelling pieces of short fiction?
+What is the difference between literary, upmarket and commercial fiction?
+Within a stylistical, literary, and ethical context, what should we be aspiring to, as practitioners of this genre, and how can we be successful in breaking into the industry?

-Students will be responsible for finishing an outline of a book project and they will have the opportunity to workshop at least one or two chapters (depending on workshop size).
-Creative Writing students are responsible for placing as much attention on critique as on their own craft.
-Learning to successfully execute a long-form project will be the focus of the workshop, and we will hone our creative processes to produce compelling, original works of writing.
+Students will have the opportunity to workshop a draft of their short story during the term and they are responsible for placing as much attention on critique as on their own craft.
+Learning to write and evaluate short stories will be the focus of the workshop, and we will hone our creative processes to produce engaging works of fiction.

 Attendance, thoughtful feedback on peers’ works, and lively discussion are expected.
-A final grade will be based on participation, including but are not limited to: consultation(s) with instructor, one or two workshop submissions, peer feedback letters, and a comprehensive novel outline/synopsis.
+Maintaining a safe, respectful literary community and classroom space is a priority.
+A final grade will be based on participation, feedback letters, attendance, an outline/synopsis, and an exploratory draft of a short story.

-Students are encouraged to think about submitting their work to literary journals such as the University of Winnipeg’s Juice: /english/juice-journal-submissions.html
+Students are also encouraged to think about submitting work to literary journals such as the University of Winnipeg’s Juice: /english/juice-journal-submissions.html

-As this is an intermediate 3000-level writing workshop, students should be fairly independent, committed, and motivated to improve their craft.
-This workshop is intended for dedicated writers.
+Moreover, as this is an intermediate writing workshop, students should be fairly independent, committed, and motivated to improve their craft.
 Late workshop submissions without permission will receive a zero if they are submitted a week after the deadline.
 Similarly, if you are being workshopped and you are unable to attend, we may not be able to accommodate you because of scheduling.
-It is your responsibility to switch with another student if you know that you will be away that class.
-This may sound harsh but I want us to adhere to the standards that professional writers follow in their daily practice.
+It is your responsibility to switch with another student if you know that you will be away that week.